 - Contact a veterinarian or pet retailer for guidance on humane disposal of animals.

-RIPPLE is funded by the Michigan Invasive Species Grant Program (Michigan.gov/Invasives).
-It is a partnership between Michigan State University Extension and the Michigan Department of Environment, Great Lakes and Energy, Michigan Department of Natural Resources and the Michigan Department of Agriculture and Rural Development.
+RIPPLE's education initiatives are coordinated by Michigan State University Extension in partnership with the Michigan Department of Environment, Great Lakes and Energy, Michigan Department of Natural Resources and the Michigan Department of Agriculture and Rural Development.
+RIPPLE is funded by the Michigan Invasive Species Grant Program.